 Teaching young athletes how to prepare their bodies for performance is crucial for long term injury prevention and constant physical development.

-Flexibility and mobility is aimed at mobilising joints and elongating muscles throughout the body.
+Flexibility and mobility are aimed at mobilizing joints and elongating muscles throughout the body.
 It is important to have healthy tennis players carry minimum tension throughout their bodies, especially certain areas that get heavily used.
 Having a “long and strong” young athlete should be your focus.
-If young tennis players aren’t flexible it is very hard to build the essential layers of strength, power and speed.
+If young tennis players aren’t flexible it is very hard to build the essential layers of strength, power, and speed.